-- A. Within 14 days of receipt of a written request from a representative of the Commission, Defendant must: submit additional compliance reports or other requested information, which must be sworn under penalty of perjury; appear for depositions; and produce documents for inspection and copying.
-The Commission is also authorized to obtain discovery, without further leave of court, using any of the procedures prescribed by Federal Rules of Civil Procedure 29, 30 (including depositions by remote means), 31, 33, 34, 36, 45, and 69. - B. For matters concerning this Order, the Commission is authorized to communicate directly with Defendant.
-Defendant must permit representatives of the Commission to interview any employee or other person affiliated with any Defendant who has agreed to such an interview.
-The person interviewed may have counsel present. - C. The Commission may use all other lawful means, including posing, through its representatives as consumers, suppliers, or other individuals or entities, to Defendant or any individual or entity affiliated with Defendant, without the necessity of identification or prior notice.
-Nothing in this Order limits the Commission's lawful use of compulsory process, pursuant to Sections 9 and 20 of the FTC Act, 15 U.S.C. §§ 49, 57b-1.
+A. Within 14 days of receipt of a written request from a representative of the Commission, each Settling Defendant must submit additional compliance reports or other requested information, which must be sworn under penalty of perjury; appear for depositions; and produce documents for inspection and copying.
+The Commission is also

+- authorized to obtain discovery, without further leave of court, using any of the procedures prescribed by Federal Rules of Civil Procedure 29, 30 (including depositions by remote means), 31, 33, 34, 36, 45, and 69. - B. For matters concerning this Order, the Commission is authorized to communicate directly with each Settling Defendant, who may have counsel present.
+Settling Defendants must permit representatives of the Commission to interview any employee or other person affiliated with any Settling Defendant who has agreed to such an interview.
+The person interviewed may have counsel present. - C. The Commission may use all other lawful means, including posing through its representatives as consumers, suppliers, or other individuals or entities, to Settling Defendants or any individual or entity associated with Settling Defendants, without the necessity of identification or prior notice.
+Nothing in this Order limits the Commission's lawful use of compulsory process, pursuant to Sections 9 and 20 of the FTC Act, 15 U.S.C. §§ 49, 57b-1. - D. Upon written request from a representative of the Commission, any consumer reporting agency must furnish consumer reports concerning